 9. Error handling

-Now that you know a little more about casino blackjack, you’re one checkpoint closer to staking on your own.
+The next stage is to take you through the nine or so steps of playing blackjack online.
 The next stage of your training is to take you through the nine or so steps of playing blackjack online.
 Before you perform any of these, you’ll need a reliable internet connection, a smartphone or PC to play on and some money on your account.
 Let’s look at each step one by one for now.

 Much like you would at a land-based casino, your first step is finding a table you’re excited to play at.
 Think about what sparks that inexplicable good feeling in your gut.
 Perhaps it’s the live dealer’s persona (for example, Live Blackjack Party), suitable bet limits (any Evolution Gaming table) or an innovative approach (such as NetEnt Live Common Draw Blackjack).
 Once your preferences are clear in your mind, leaf through our game provider reviews to see which one checks all your boxes and then take a detailed look at their surfaces in our game reviews.